Pooryamb/BenchmarkingFS/README.md

 # Benchmarking Pfam Domain Annotation Using the Closest Domain Instance Structure

 This repository contains the scripts used to benchmark structure-based domain annotation.
-The benchmarking is based on the structural similarity between query proteins and Pfam seeds.
+The benchmarking is based on the structural similarity of query proteins to Pfam seeds.
 You will find Jupyter Notebooks in the `scripts` directory.

 Before running the Jupyter notebooks, make sure to download the necessary raw files.
 You can do so with the following commands: